Infinite loop: Mathematical errors

-This creates a situation where x will never be greater than 5, since at the start of the loop code x is given the value of 1, thus, the loop will always end in 2 and the loop will never break.
-This could be fixed by moving the x = 1 instruction outside the loop.
-Essentially what this infinite loop does is to instruct a computer to keep on adding 1 to 1 until 5 is reached.
-Since 1+1 always equals 2, this will never happen.
+This creates a situation where x will never be greater than 5, since at the start of the loop code, x is assigned the value of 1 (regardless of any previous value) before it is changed to x + 1.
+Thus the loop will always result in x = 2 and will never break.
+This could be fixed by moving the x = 1 instruction outside the loop so that its initial value is set only once.

-In some languages, programmer confusion about the mathematical symbols may lead to an unintentional infinite loop.
+In some languages, programmer confusion about mathematical symbols may lead to an unintentional infinite loop.
 For example, here is a snippet in C: